Skip to main content

 Resolve complex conflicts with an external tool

-Complex conflicts can occur if code has been changed in both the origin and the branch version.
+Complex conflicts can occur if code has been changed in both the source branch and the target branch.
 Both versions contain part of the resolution.
 You can resolve these complex conflicts by combining the changes from both branches.

 To resolve complex conflicts: